Flotapponnier/aggregator_latency_track/README.md

    - Typical lag: ~1000-2000ms
    - Measurement: Time from on-chain trade to WebSocket reception

+3. **Codex - Indexation Lag by Chain**
+   - Shows Codex latency for Solana, BNB, and Base
+   - Typical lag: ~2000-3000ms
+   - Measurement: Time from on-chain trade to GraphQL WebSocket reception

-3. **All Aggregators Comparison - Latency by Chain**
+4. **All Aggregators Comparison - Latency by Chain**
-   - Overlays both aggregators on the same graph
+   - Overlays all aggregators on the same graph
-   - CoinGecko in blue, Mobula in orange
+   - CoinGecko in blue, Mobula in orange, Codex in green
    - Easy side-by-side comparison
    - Legend shows mean, last value, max, and min for each series